 Total Number of classes required: 3

-Special Prerequisites: Completion of at least one English 5 (lower division CW workshop), and submission of an application to every individual workshop a student wishes to take.
+Special Prerequisites: Completion of at least one English 5 (lower division Creative Writing workshop), and submission of an application to every individual workshop a student wishes to take.
 (See below & read the FAQ for important tips about applying)

-Students who wish to complete this emphasis must take 3 upper division CW workshops (ENL 100's).
-ENL 100's are repeatable for credit, so you may apply to each workshop multiple times; however, completion of this emphasis requires workshops from at least 2 different genre's
+Students who wish to complete this emphasis must take 3 upper division Creative Writing workshops (ENL 100's).
+ENL 100's are repeatable for credit, so you may apply to each workshop multiple times; however, completion of this emphasis requires workshops from at least 2 different genre's of the 3 (Fiction, Non-Fiction, and/or Poetry)

-Note: students completing an honors thesis in CW are required to take one special section of either Fiction or Poetry (100FA or 100 PA).
+Note: students completing an honors thesis in Creative Writing are required to take one special section of either Fiction or Poetry (100FA or 100 PA).
 You must review the Honors Thesis FAQ (and webpage) for full details.

 FAQ